hatchetProject/hatchetproject.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year PhD student (2023-) in the Department of Computer Science at University of Illinois at Chicago (UIC), where I am fortunate to be supervised by Prof. [Yan Yan](https://tomyan555.github.io/).
+I am a second-year PhD student (2023-) in the Department of Computer Science at University of Illinois at Chicago (UIC), supervised by Prof. [Yan Yan](https://tomyan555.github.io/).
 Prior to joining UIC, I spent a year at Illinois Institute of Technology.
 I hold both a bachelor's and a master's degree from Shanghai Jiao Tong University, where I was fortune to be advised by Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/).
 Additionally, I had a wonderful time working as a research intern with Prof. [Anqi Liu](https://anqiliu-ai.github.io/) and Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) at Caltech.

 My research interests include Machine Learning Efficiency, Imbalanced Learning, and 3D vision.
 Most of the publications can be accessed [here](https://scholar.google.com/citations?user=vRXYQvYAAAAJ&hl=en).